desihub/desimeter/doc/pos_analysis.rst

    #) This could be at the Mayall or in the lab.

+#) Calculate measured fiber positions from FVC images:

+   #) Platemaker, at time of measurement.
+   #) Or desimeter, at any time later.

 #) Data is selected from the online database (posmovedb), and stored to local CSV files.

-#) Derive measured fiber positions:

-   #) Desimeter calculates measured fiber positions from FVC images.
-   #) Or skip this step and use platemaker's values, grabbed from posmovedb.
-[1]_

 #) Analyze / plot.

-..
-[1] As of 2020-05-12, this is just now being brought online.

 Moving / measuring positioners
 ------------------------------